xgagandeep/Machine-Learning-Algorithms-without-using-ML-libraries./README.md

 This project implements regression trees from scratch.
 It covers the creation of regression trees, splitting criteria, and the recursive building of the tree structure.

 ### 4. [KMeans from Scratch](https://github.com/xgagandeep/KMeans-from-scratch)
 This project implements the KMeans clustering algorithm from scratch using Python.
 The notebook demonstrates how to perform clustering on synthetic data generated using the `make_blobs` function from Scikit-learn.
-The implementation includes initializing clusters, assigning points to clusters, updating cluster centers, and visualizing the results.

 ### 5. [Image Segmentation using KMeans](https://github.com/xgagandeep/Image-Segmentation-using-kmeans)
 This project demonstrates image segmentation using the KMeans clustering algorithm.
 It includes steps for preprocessing the image, applying KMeans clustering, and visualizing the segmented image.